konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarker API](images/SemanticMarkerAPI.png)

 Creating and processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
-This GitHub repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c, and [IoT devices](https://GitHub.com/konacurrents/SemanticMarkerESP-32).
+This GitHub repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
 The code included is mix of html and javascript.
 As these are a REST (HTTP) API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)
 At the heart of the messaging API is the MQTT publish/subscribe engine described in the [BNF Language Grammar Specification](https://en.wikipedia.org/wiki/Backus-Naur_form). and formatted through a collection of [JSON messages](#mqtt-messaging-using-bnf-grammar) sent over MQTT.
+Our [Semantic Marker ESP-32 IoT Device](https://GitHub.com/konacurrents/SemanticMarkerESP-32) software download shows use of this MQTT messaging.

 ## SMART - Semantic Marker™️   Augmented Reality of Things